siliconraptor/selenium.saucelabs/README.md

 Notice that 3 parameters are being passed into the maven process, the Profile, and 2 VM arguments

-The profile will activate the test against a specific browser, possible values are listed below Profile values: ie chrome
+The profile will activate the test against a specific browser, possible values are listed below.

+Profile values:
+ie
+chrome